Automated Scripting (Plinio Manifesto) | Cy Twombly (1967/1999)

 ITEM NO: [06-ART-TWOM-P]

-CONDITION: Excellent / Archival.
-The paper remains crisp with no signs of yellowing or corner fatigue.
+CONDITION: 45.5 x 35.5 cm.
+Excellent / Archival.
 The print is certified in-plate (recto) and centre (verso), confirming its origin from the Schirmer/Mosel 25-year Jubilee Portfolio.
+Some very slight discolouration consistent with the age of the print (1999).

 SITE MANAGER’S NOTES: While art historians view this as Abstract Expressionism, the Office of Continuity has identified this work as a rare "Automatic Scripting" event.
 The markings appear to be a high-speed transcription of the "Low C" hum recorded at the Benoni Site in the late 1960s.